 Lazy Chocolate Chip Cookie Bars

+This is a great recipe if you're looking for something easy to get your kids started with baking.
 And it's definitely one of my go-to recipes.
 They're super quick to make, and everyone loves them.
 So it's a win-win all around!

-More Amish Cookie Bars Recipes
+More Easy Amish Dessert Bar Recipes

-Items Used for This Recipe... (affiliate links)
+Links to Items I Used for This Recipe...

 If you enjoy this Amish chocolate chip cookie bar recipe, I would love it if you would leave a star rating and comment down below.
 Thank you!